Gretel - Job Search Burnout? Get Unstuck and Re-Inspired

 Kudos for doing a good job and being a contender!
 The decision between top candidates often comes down to personality or minor preferences so unless you did something wrong, be encouraged that you made the final round.

-And if you’re still stuck, get some input and support from a job search coach or career group of people in your field or a mentor with hiring experience who will be honest with you about what you might improve.
+And you might also get some input and support from a job search coach or people in your field or a mentor with hiring experience who will be honest with you in seeing where you might improve.

-Most important, stay focused on staying positive and optimistic.
+Most important, focus on staying positive and optimistic.

 Either way, the most important piece is staying positive.

-And when you learn how to shift your attitude from frustrated back to hopeful and excited for your job search — just by changing your story about it with reframing — you can use this new ability in all the areas of your life and that will change everything.
+And when you learn how to shift your attitude from frustrated back to hopeful and excited for your job search — just by changing your story about it with reframing and managing your focus — you can use this new ability in all the areas of your life and the effects of that will ripple out into other areas of your life.

 Are you ready to get your job search on?